zaracooper/blog/content/posts/go-module-tidbits.md

 The major subdirectory method is preferred over the major branch method because:

-1. with the subdirectory method, tools that are module-unaware yet can work with different versions of a module.
+1. with the subdirectory method, tools that are module-unaware can work with different versions of a module.
 With branches, it gets tricky since these tools are not module aware and can pull from master which may be a different version than requested.
-2. with the branch method, module-unaware tools have a hard time working with module paths and it makes it difficult to locate files associated with those file paths.
+2. with the branch method, module-unaware tools have a hard time working with module paths and it's difficult to locate files associated with those file paths.
-3. makes migration to other versions of a dependency easier.
-Large codebases can depend on multiple versions of the same dependency when doing phased migrations to newer versions.
+3. makes migration to other versions of a dependency easier in non-module codebases.
+Large non-module codebases can depend on multiple versions of the same dependency when doing phased migrations to newer versions with the major subdirectory method.

 #### Major branch method
-1. Create a new branch based on the most recent version of your module.
+1. Create a new branch based off of the most recent version of your module.
 Make it your current operating branch.
 Name it the next major version you'd like to create eg. `v2`.

     ```bash
     git branch v2